alokuidev/nextjs-dynamic-form-builder/README.md

 - Remove and reorder fields effortlessly

 ### Intuitive Drag-and-Drop
-- Smooth field reordering via drag handles
+- Smooth reordering using drag handles
-- Built using `@dnd-kit/sortable` for performance and modularity
+- Powered by `@dnd-kit/sortable` for modular and performant DnD behavior

 ### Persistent State
-- All field structures and data are stored in **localStorage**
+- All field structures and form data are stored in **localStorage**
 - Automatically preserved between page reloads

-### Responsive, Accessible UI
+### Responsive & Accessible UI
-- Optimized for mobile and desktop
+- Optimized for both mobile and desktop
 - Fully keyboard-navigable and screen-reader friendly
-- Tailwind-powered layout with animations and professional design system
+- Tailwind-powered layout with clean animations

 ---